etwk/blog/content/lists/books.md

 - [ ] Tipping: An American Social History of Gratuities
 - [ ] The Trickster: A Study in American Indian Mythology
 - [ ] Woman: The American History of an Idea #history
+- [ ] The Good Immigrant: 26 Writers Reflect on America #must
 ### Russia
 - [ ] All the Kremlin's Men: Inside the Court of Vladimir Putin
 - [ ] Illness and Inhumanity in Stalin's Gulag